named-data-iot/ndn-iot-package-over-posix/docs/src/tasks.rst

 Tasks
 ============

-#. `Get Started with ndn-cxx`_
-#. `Get Started with NFD`_

-.. _Get Started with ndn-cxx: https://named-data.net/doc/ndn-cxx/current/INSTALL.html
-.. _Get Started with NFD: https://named-data.net/doc/NFD/current/INSTALL.html

-You can try simple development tasks with this package.
+After getting familar with the package by going through tutorial, you can try simple development tasks with this package.

 Task 1: if-smoke-then-alarm (if smoke,  then alarm)
 --------------